-In this section you will find information on targets and performance relating to reducing the number of casualties on our roads.
+In this section you will find information on aims and statistics relating to reducing the number of casualties on our roads.

 The Government's Strategic Framework for Road Safety focuses on reducing killed and seriously injured casualties on Britain's roads through increased driver education.
-In support of this, drivers in the West Midlands may be offered a Speed Awareness Course or Driver Alertness Course as an alternative to prosecution.
+In support of this, drivers in the West Midlands may be offered a Speed Awareness Course as an alternative to prosecution.

 The Department for Transport have identified six key indicators which relate to road deaths and will measure the key outcomes of the strategy at a national level.
 These are:

 - Number of road deaths (and rate per billion vehicle miles)

 - Rate of motorcyclist deaths per billion vehicle miles